DataDog/integrations-core/teamcity/README.md

 2. TeamCity Server REST API method:

    Configure a separate instance in the `teamcity.d/conf.yaml` file to collect additional build-specific metrics, service checks, and build status events from the TeamCity server's REST API.
-Specify your projects and build configurations using the `projects` option:
+Specify your projects and build configurations using the `projects` option (requires Python version 3):

    ```yaml